 Sub-par for mixed usage.
 The Bose SoundWear have a very niche design and appeal.
 They are a personal listening device but provide no isolation of room ambient noise and leak a lot since they are pretty much speakers.
 This makes them a decent choice to use at home or in an isolated office since their breathability and comfort is very high.
 They also have a decently balanced sound although they may lack a bit of bass.
 Unfortunately for everything else they are poorly suited and would not be ideal to use outdoors since you will most likely distract everyone around you and won't be able to focus on your music and or podcast.

-Average-at-best for critical listening.
+Average-at-best for neutral listening.
 The SoundWear have a unique soundstage since they are basically speakers that you wear around your neck.
-This gives them a good ambiance that some critical listeners may like, however, their sound quality is not the most balanced.
+This gives them a good ambiance that some neutral listeners may like, however, their sound quality is not the most balanced.
 They have a decent representation of instruments and vocals, and they do not sound too sharp on already bright tracks.
 Unfortunately, they do not pack a lot of bass but it is tactile so you do feel it in your body.
 The speakers sit relatively far from your ears, especially when compared to headphones, and since they do not create a seal with ear cups or an in-ear/earbud fit, they have a difficult time producing a lot of bass.
 Moving the neckband closer to your ears somewhat mitigates this issue, but it's not a practical fix and will not be ideal for everyone.
 If you listen to a lot of bass-heavy tracks then they won't be the ideal choice but for podcasts, audiobooks and vocal/instrument heavy songs, they should be good enough for most.

 Not suitable for commuting.
 They provide no isolation from ambient noise and they leak loud enough to be distracting to everyone around you even on a busy bus.